open-edge-insights/eii-core/README.md

 ElephantTrunkArch (ETA) project

-ETA project is a TICK (Telegraph, Influxdb, Chronograph, Kapacitor) stack based architecture aimed at providing the scable infrastructure capability for the factory automation.
+Elephant Trunk Arch (ETA) is the framework for enabling smart manufacturing with visual defect inspections.

 2 ways to Install ETA: